Ardern heads to Europe to talk war and trade

 Miller noted these countries tended to be more hawkish on relations with China.
 New Zealand's inclusion was perhaps in recognition of the fact that under Ardern, it had pursued a more hawkish position on relations with China.

-"It is something of a carrot or an award to be invited to a Nato summit," Miller said, saying that branding the trip as a trade mission as the focus was a "way of playing down sensitive issues and playing down the fact she is going to a Nato summit".
+"It is something of a carrot or an award to be invited to a Nato summit," Miller said.

+He added that branding the trip as mainly a trade mission was a "way of playing down sensitive issues and playing down the fact she is going to a Nato summit".

 He said New Zealand's strong response to the Ukraine crisis had shown it had shifted its alignment to Nato this year and aligned itself more closely with the organisation.